 - Completely apart: the women remained uninvolved with their partner from the second interview to the end of the study

-- Fluid: women who were involved with their partner for at least one time point [during]…the last 6 months of the study, but were “out” of the relationship for at least one time point between the second interview and the end of the study.
+- Fluid: women who were involved with their partner for at least a one-time point [during]…the last 6 months of the study, but were “out” of the relationship for at least a one-time point between the second interview and the end of the study.

 - Completely together: women who remained involved with their partner for the entire study

 Where this study is helpful is it showed how women fare in an abusive relationship based on their decisions to stay, leave or live out some combination of the two.

 Women who left an abusive relationship and did not come back at any point showed “marginally significant higher quality of life score” than women who stayed or went back and forth.
 That’s interesting.
 Leaving may not be your ticket to happiness.
 It may be your ticket to safety and survival, which is important!
 But in terms of happiness and quality of life the decision to leave an abusive marriage might not be as beneficial as you’d imagine.
 Let’s keep going…

 When it came to experiences of violence: women who remained completely apart experienced the least amount of violence.
 Women who remained completely together experienced the second least amount of violence, followed by women who were together and then apart, and women who were fluid in their relationship status over time

 Conclusion: decisiveness in decision making appears to be helpful.
 Coming and going due to indecisiveness appears to expose you to greater levels of violence.
 In a way this makes sense– this constant back and forth of breaking up and returning would create a very unstable relationship where tempers run high whereas staying in the marriages at least creates some stability.

 Additionally, women who remained completely apart from their abusive partner also “reported the lowest rates… of psychological abuse and stalking at the final interview.”